SENIOR THESIS RULES

 Senior Thesis Rules

-To ensure uniformity of policies regarding senior thesis as well as fairness in grading, it is necessary to have a single policy regarding senior theses across the university.
+To ensure uniformity of policies regarding senior projects as well as fairness in grading, it is necessary to have a single policy regarding senior projects across the university.

-a) Each program should provide some form of a junior seminar in the second semester of the junior year.
-This seminar might take the form of a methods class, but it should also encourage students to think about topics and possible supervisors for senior theses.
+- a) Each program should provide some form of a junior seminar in the second semester of the junior year.
+This seminar might take the form of a methodology class, but it should also encourage students to think about their theme of their project and possible supervisors.

-b) Each student should sign up for a course devoted to his/her senior thesis in both the fall and spring semester of the senior year
+- b) Each student should sign up for a course devoted to his/her senior project in both the fall and spring semester of the senior year.

-c) If programs do not have Senior Seminar in the second semester, they should offer non-credit group seminars in which students can present their work to each other and get critiqued by other students and perhaps faculty as well.
+- c) If programs do not offer Senior Seminars in the second semester, they should offer non-credit group seminars in which students can present their work to each other and receive feedback from other their peers and perhaps faculty as well.
 Such informal seminars can take a variety of forms.

-d) Chair is responsible for assigning a thesis supervisor.
-September 30 is the deadline by which time students must have lined up a supervisor and at least a preliminary thesis topic.
+- d) The Program chair is responsible for assigning a project supervisor.
+September 30 is the deadline by which students must have lined up a supervisor and at least a preliminary project topic.
 Students who have not managed to identify a supervisor and/or a topic by this time should be given some kind of special advising.

-e) Deadline to submit Senior Thesis is April 30.
+- e) The deadline to submit Senior Projects is April 30.

-a) Senior Seminar faculty gives grade for the course.
-It is up to the programs to decide whether supervisor’s grade is part of the Senior Seminar grade.
+- a) Senior Seminar faculty gives grade for the course.
+It is up to the programs to decide whether the supervisor’s grade is part of the Senior Seminar grade.

-b) The faculty member who directs the thesis should not grade the completed thesis.
-Instead, each written thesis should receive a written grade from two faculty members who were not advisors of the thesis.
-One of these graders should be from outside the university.
+- b) The faculty member who directs the project should not grade the completed project.
+Instead, each completed project should be reviewed and graded by two faculty members whowere not supervisors of the project.

-c) The faculty advisor can be present at the oral defense and is permitted to ask questions.
+- c) The project supervisor can be present at the oral defense and is permitted to ask questions.
 His/her opinion can be solicited by the examiners, but he/she does not give a grade to the oral performance.
 The oral performance grade is determined by the examiners present.